prenaux/ham/README.md

 Its aim is to provide an easily replicable build and devlopement environment that can be setup on any Windows, OSX & Linux machine in a few minutes.

-Once the repository has been clone ham can automatically fetch all the tools needed to complete a build of various kind of software.
+Once the repository has been clone ham will automatically fetch all the tools needed to complete a build of various kind of software.
+No install required !

 Currently supported languages/framework/targets: